 Keynote speakers included Christopher Mapes, President and CEO of Lincoln Electric, and Joe Quinn, senior director of issue management and strategic outreach of Wal-Mat.

 Christopher spoke about how he initially wanted to be a lawyer after college.
-He became involved in a program at General Motors that made him passionate about manufacturing.
-He highlighted that today’s manufacturing world is different than previous generations.
-Today’s manufacturing world requires highly skilled labor in an environment that is clean, very efficient, and technologically advanced.
+He became involved in a program at General Motors that made him passionate about digital manufacturing.
+He highlighted that today’s digital manufacturing world is different than previous generations.
+Today’s digital manufacturing world requires highly skilled labor in an environment that is clean, very efficient, and technologically advanced.

 Joe highlighted that Wal-Mart is making great strides to re-shore products to be made and/or assembled in the United States.
-Wal-Mart is taking action to support manufacturing in the U.S., and job growth.
+Wal-Mart is taking action to support digital manufacturing in the U.S., and job growth.